fleetdm/fleet/handbook/marketing/README.md

 - Open Source For U: [Fleet Unveils The First Ever Open Source, Cross-Platform Device Management Platform](https://www.opensourceforu.com/2023/04/fleet-unveils-the-first-ever-open-source-cross-platform-device-management-platform/)
 - Tech Switch: [Fleet announces open-source, cross-platform MDM solution](https://techswitchcf.com/fleet-announces-open-source-cross-platform-mdm-solution/)

+### About Fleet Device Management

+#### (Under 50 words)

+Fleet is a lightweight, open-core, cross-platform solution providing real-time insights using osquery and GitOps-driven device management, including Mac, Windows, Linux, and ChromeOS.
+Fleet streamlines IT security with automated vulnerability management, facilitating compliance policy implementation.
+Offering seamless on-premise or cloud integration, Fleet is a trusted, accessible tool for robust IT administration.

+#### (Under 100 words)

+Fleet is a lightweight, open-core, cross-platform solution that provides real-time insights using osquery and GitOps-driven management for all your devices, including Mac, Windows, Linux, and ChromeOS.
+It empowers IT security and IT administrators by facilitating device investigation, mobile device management (MDM), and implementing standard compliance policies for remediation and updates.
+Fleet enhances IT security with automated vulnerability management and security workflows within a single application.
+Trusted by hundreds of companies, Fleet requires no certification and offers seamless on-premise or cloud integration.
+Fleet is a comprehensive, accessible tool to strengthen IT security and device management.

+#### (Under 200 words)

+Fleet is a lightweight, open-core, cross-platform platform that embraces the power of osquery to provide real-time insights and GitOps-driven management across all your devices, including Mac, Windows, Linux, and ChromeOS.
+This versatile platform is a comprehensive tool for IT security and IT administrators, offering a streamlined approach to investigating computers, servers, and managing mobile devices.

+Leverage Fleet's programmable Mobile Device Management (MDM) capabilities to illuminate the darkness surrounding MDM access and data acquisition.
+Trusted by hundreds of companies, Fleet and osquery deliver superior visibility into your devices, facilitating the implementation of standard compliance policies for real-time remediation and updates.

+Fleet offers seamless integration for on-premise or cloud-based operations, requiring no certification or education to start, making Fleet accessible and straightforward.
+Additionally, Fleet contributes to robust IT security by enabling the automation of vulnerability management and security workflows within a single application.
+Create or install policies to ascertain device compliance with your security guidelines, and build automations to address vulnerabilities in your environment promptly.

+As a result, Fleet emerges as a practical and efficient solution for IT administrators seeking to enhance their IT security landscape through GitOps and elevate their device management capabilities.

 ### Press releases